 Whether they are internal or external to the organization, stakeholders are interested in the outcomes of the project and they may impact the success of your business.
 They may slow down processes or expedite tasks depending on how you deal with them.
 Therefore, as a project manager, if you are aware of the delta between their expectations and the requirements of your project, you will be most likely to complete your project successfully.
 The goal of this article is to analyze the most common types of stakeholders and discuss the requirements that each of them has.

-Note that may professionals mistakenly think that stakeholders and shareholders are the same.
+Note that many professionals mistakenly think that stakeholders and shareholders are the same.
 However, they refer to two different concepts.
 Shareholders are people or groups that own at least one share of a company’s stock.
-In other words, shareholders can be defined as the owners in a company who expect to obtain benefits of a business’ success.
+In other words, shareholders can be defined as the owners in a company who expect to obtain the benefits of a business’s success.
 Stakeholders, on the other hand, a stakeholder is anyone who has any type of interest in a business or a project.

 What are the Different Types of Stakeholders in Business and Project Management?